josephlim94/python_janus_client/README.md

 ### FFmpeg Stream To WebRTC (**WARNING !!!**)

 This FFmpeg stream to WebRTC solution is a hacked solution.
 The fact is that FFmpeg doesn't support WebRTC and aiortc is implemented using PyAV.
-PyAV has much less features than a full fledged installed FFmpeg, so to support more features and keep things simple, I hacked about a solution without the use of WHIP server or UDP of RTMP.
+PyAV has much less features than a full fledged installed FFmpeg, so to support more features and keep things simple, I hacked about a solution without the use of WHIP server or UDP or RTMP.

 First the ffmpeg input part should be constructed by the user, before passing it to `janus_client.media.MediaPlayer`.
 When the media player needs to stream the video, the following happens:

-- a thread will be created
+1. A thread will be created.
-- a ffmpeg process will be created.
-Output of ffmpeg is hardcode to be `rawvideo rgb24`
+2. A ffmpeg process will be created.
+Output of ffmpeg is hardcoded to be `rawvideo rgb24`.
-- thread reads output of ffmpeg process
+3. Thread reads output of ffmpeg process.
-- coverts the output data to numpy array
+4. Coverts the output data to numpy array.
-- use PyAV to convert the numpy array to `av.VideoFrame` frame
+5. Use PyAV to convert the numpy array to `av.VideoFrame` frame.
-- hack the `pts` and `time_base` parameter of the frame.
+6. Hack the `pts` and `time_base` parameter of the frame.
 I don't know what it is and just found a value that works.
-- put the frame into video track queue as that is what is required by `aiortc.mediastreams.MediaStreamTrack`.
+7. Put the frame into video track queue as that is what is required by `aiortc.mediastreams.MediaStreamTrack`.

 Next the `MediaPlayer` is used as required by `aiortc`.
 An example of that can be found [here](https://github.com/aiortc/aiortc/tree/main/examples/janus).